Marshmallow Test Experiment: the Importance of Self Control

 Researchers conducted many studies using this data to find a connection between childhood behavior and important life outcomes.

-Delayed Gratification And SAT Scores
+Delayed Gratification and SAT Scores

 Twenty years later, Walter Mischel, the author of the original marshmallow test experiment, and his students sent a questionnaire to the parents of the children who participated in the tests and asked them about their child's SAT scores.